WebAssembly/component-model/design/mvp/Explainer.md

 task was [cancelled] by the caller; otherwise, `thread.switch-to` always returns `false`.

-If `thread.switch-to` is called from a synchronous- or `async callback`-lifted export, no other threads that were implicitly created by a separate synchronous- or `async callback`-lifted export call can start or progress in the current component instance until `thread.switch-to` returns (thereby ensuring non-reentrance of the core wasm code).
-However, explicitly-created threads and threads implicitly created by non-`callback` `async`-lifted ("stackful async") exports may start or progress at any time.

 For details, see [Thread Built-ins] in the concurrency explainer and [`canon_thread_switch_to`] in the Canonical ABI explainer.